fpedaccio/fpedaccio/README.md

 :books: To achieve that I’m currently studying Computer engineering at Universidad Argentina de la Empresa

 :seedling: I'm currently learning Python

+:droplet: Fun fact:  I like computer science, physics, astrophysics, rocket science.
+Or rather the perfect combination of them.

 <!--
 **fpedaccio/fpedaccio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.